Mircea Eliade was an exceptional Romanian thinker and writer, with a significant influence all over the world.

 India’s secret

 After the Italian culture, Indian philosophy becomes the second passion of Mircea Eliade.
-Obtaining a private scholarship, he began to study Sanskrit and Yoga with Surendranath Dasgupta, in Calcutta.
-Back in Bucharest, he got his PhD in philosophy with a dissertation on Yoga.
-In 1933, the novel Maitreyi, based on experience in India and autobiographical data, gained great popularity.
+Obtaining a private scholarship, he began to study Sanskrit and Yoga with Surendranath Dasgupta in Calcutta.
+Back in Bucharest, he received his doctorate in philosophy with a dissertation on Yoga.
+In 1933, the novel Maitreyi, based on the experience in India and autobiographical data, gained great popularity.
 Between 1932 and 1943 he published several volumes of literary prose, essays and scientific works.

 About his novel Maitreyi